CALLforHACK/CALLforHACK/README.md

 - 👋 Hi, I’m VISWAJEET
-- 👀 I’m interested in CODING
+- 👀 interested in CODING
-- 🌱 I’m currently learning JAVA FULL STACK DEVLOPMENT
+- 🌱 currently learning JAVA FULL STACK DEVLOPMENT
-- 📫 How to reach me IG- @CALL4HACK
+- 📫 reach me on IG- @CALL4HACK

 <!---
 CALLforHACK/CALLforHACK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.